bmuenzenmeyer/TrelloScrum/README.markdown

 * Added support for Zero Point Cards (0), Unknown Point Cards (?), Decimal Value Cards (.5)
 * In addition I added the functionality to have the list total reflect the current filtered set of cards.

+[Brian Muenzenmeyer](https://twitter.com/bmuenzenmeyer) cloned this 5/15/2013, and fixed filtered card additions for the latest version of Trello.